hokkanen/st-mq/README.md

-# SmartThings tools with MQTT
+# SmartThings MQTT tools with kWh spot price query

+This tool can be run as a standalone app (see below) or as a [Home Assistant Add-On](DOCS.md).

-## Nordpool electricity price control for SmartThings
+## Nordpool kWh spot price control for SmartThings
-The [mqtt-control.js](scripts/mqtt-control.js) nodejs script obtains Finnish electricity prices from [Entso-E Transparency platform API](https://transparency.entsoe.eu/) or [Elering API](https://dashboard.elering.ee/assets/api-doc.html) (backup), and published an MQTT message through an MQTT broker to the [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver installed on SmartThings.
-The script stores data in [workspace/mqtt.csv](workspace/mqtt.csv) which can be plotted with the [html chart tool](chart/index.html).
-The file [workspace/mqtt.csv](workspace/mqtt.csv) has the following format:
+The [mqtt-control.js](scripts/mqtt-control.js) nodejs script obtains Finnish electricity prices from [Entso-E Transparency platform API](https://transparency.entsoe.eu/) or [Elering API](https://dashboard.elering.ee/assets/api-doc.html) (backup), and publishes an MQTT message through an MQTT broker to the [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver installed on SmartThings.
+The script stores data in [share/st-mq/st-mq.csv](share/st-mq/st-mq.csv) which can be plotted with the [html chart tool](chart/index.html).
+The file [share/st-mq/st-mq.csv](share/st-mq/st-mq.csv) has the following format:

 ```
 unix_time,price,heat_on,temp_in,temp_out
 ```

 NOTE!
-The device running [mqtt-control.js](scripts/mqtt-control.js) should be connected to the same local area network as the SmartThings hub.
+The device running [mqtt-control.js](scripts/mqtt-control.js) should be connected to the same local area network as the MQTT broker and the SmartThings hub.

 ## Easee API query script
-The Easee API query script ([easee-query.js](scripts/easee-query.js)) asks for user credentials and then stores the respective user's Easee Charger and Easee Equalizer data into [workspace/easee.csv](workspace/easee.csv).
+The Easee API query script stores the respective user's Easee Charger and Easee Equalizer data into [share/st-mq/easee.csv](share/st-mq/easee.csv).
 The stored data contains electric current for three phases for Easee Charger (charger consumption) and Easee Equalizer (total home consumption).
 This data can also be plotted with the [html chart tool](chart/index.html).
-The [workspace/easee.csv](workspace/easee.csv) has the following format:
+The [share/st-mq/easee.csv](share/st-mq/easee.csv) has the following format:

 ```
 unix_time,ch_curr1,ch_curr2,ch_curr3,eq_curr1,eq_curr2,eq_curr3
 ```

-## Installation
+## Installation (standalone)
 Install `mosquitto` MQTT broker, `npm`, `nodejs`, and `pm2` process manager (optional) if not already installed:
 ```
 sudo apt update